Last updated on March 19th, 2023

 Is rice hull concentrate bad for you?

-Rice hull concentrate is a type of dietary fiber derived from rice hulls, which are the outer shells of rice grains.
-It is a safe and non-toxic ingredient often used in dietary supplements and food products.
+Rice hull concentrate is a safe and non-toxic ingredient often used in dietary supplements and food products.

 What is the difference between whey, soy, and pea protein?

-Whey is animal-based, Soy is veritable-based, and Pea is a plant-based proteins.
+Whey is animal-based, Soy is veritable-based, and Pea is a plant-based protein.

 Can pea protein powder be a substitute for whey protein?

-Pea protein powder can be used as a substitute for whey protein in some cases, but it is important to consider the potential differences between the two types of protein.
+Pea protein powder can be used as a substitute for whey protein.

 Which Rice Has The Most Protein?